Pain, Allodynia, and Desensitisation therapy

 With your finger, gently tap the affected part of your hand or use a mini massager or vibrating end of a toothbrush.
 Gradually build up the intensity of the taps until they are at a reasonable level.

-This sensitising can feel unpleasant, but the outcome of the treatment normally depends on how often you complete the above programme.
+This sensitising can feel unpleasant.
+However, the outcome of the treatment normally depends on how often you complete the above programme.

 Is there anything else I can do?

 Every daily activity you do using your affected limb is a chance to train your sensation.
-Once you understand the above steps you can be quite creative with this form of therapy.
+Once you understand the above steps you can become creative with this type of therapy.

 While dressing, stop to look at and feel the texture of the cloth against your skin.
 Try to think about what it should feel like.

 Whilst bathing, use different water temperatures that you can tolerate.
-Try to massage soap or cream up to and around the painful area with your hand, flannel, or sponge.
+With your hand, flannel, or sponge try to massage soap or cream up to and around the painful area.

 When in the kitchen use different textures of food, or focus on the shape and feel of different utensils.